kobiso/kobiso/README.md

 #### I'm a researcher and developer 🐛🐛🐛
-- 🏢 I'm currently working at NAVER & LINE corp.
+- 🏢 I'm currently working at Meta as a machine learning engineer.
+- 🏢 I worked at NAVER as a research engineer.

 ### Connect with me: